mimecuvalo/helloworld/docs/ISSUE_TEMPLATE/question.md

 labels: 'needs triage'
 ---

-If you have a general question about the project we encourage you to post on our community board first instead of this issue tracker.
+If you have a general question about the project we encourage you to post in GitHub Discussions first instead of this issue tracker.
 The maintainers and other community members can provide help and answer your questions there: <INSERT LINK>

 If you're looking for general information on using React, the React docs have a list of resources: <INSERT LINK>